Table of Contents

 When this happens, your pet's body will try to compensate for the loss of blood by speeding up the heart rate in order to prevent low blood pressure.
 However, your dog’s blood vessels will become narrow during shock and your dog’s gums may not receive enough blood and thus turn pale or white.

-In addition to pale gums in dogs, other signs of shock include rapid breathing, a rapid heartbeat or low body temperature.
+In addition to pale gums in dogs, other signs of shock include rapid breathing, a rapid heartbeat, weakness and inability to stand, or low body temperature.

 What to Do: